Apply for a Cement Products Trading License in Dubai

 Other value-added cement composites used in construction

-The licence falls under the Trading category and permits the import, export, re-export, and local sale of these products within the permitted scope of the free zone.
+The license falls under the Trading category and permits the import, export, re-export, and local sale of these products within the permitted scope of the free zone.

-This licence is appropriate for a wide range of business profiles, including:
+This license is appropriate for a wide range of business profiles, including:

 Building materials distributors seeking a GCC or regional base